 Now, if you are reading this and realizing that you have attached lobes and both of your parents have free lobes, don't start worrying that you are adopted.
 Remember that each of your parents also has a pair of genes that control ear lobe attachment, and that you only get one from each parent.
 If your father has (Ee), then you have a 50/50 chance of getting either an E (dominant, free lobe) or an e (recessive, attached lobe) gene.
 The same is true for your mother, so if both are (Ee), they would both have free lobes, but there is a one in four chance that you could wind up with (ee), getting the recessive attached lobe gene from both parents.

 When you add in more variables, it gets more difficult to predict the outcome.
 For example, hair color depends on the interaction of several genes that control different amounts of different pigments, and it is also genetically connected to skin tone and eye color.
-That is why it is much easier to deal with traits that are controlled by a single gene, such as ear lobe attachment.
+That is why it is much easier to deal with traits that are controlled by a single gene.

 Next time, we will look at some other traits and learn a bit more about the wonders of genetics.